-1.3 SuDS is an approach to surface water drainage consisting of a sequence of water management practices and a sequence of facilities.
-These are both designed to drain surface water in a manner that mimics natural drainage using natural materials and processes and will provide a more sustainable approach than what has been the conventional practice of routing run-off through a pipe to a watercourse.
+1.3 SuDS is an approach to surface water drainage consisting of a sequence of

+There are two exceptions to this requirement: (1) Where the development is only a single dwelling; and (2) Where the water management practices and a sequence of facilities.
+These are both designed to drain surface water in a manner that mimics natural drainage using natural materials and processes and will provide a more sustainable approach than what had formerly been the conventional practice of routing run-off through a pipe to a watercourse.
+Whilst the physical designs for SuDS intend to mimic natural drainage and use natural materials and processes to provide more sustainable outcomes than former practice it is also part of the approach that the arrangements for long term care should be clear, robust, and secure over time.
 The implementation of SuDS is expected to help secure the objectives arising from the requirements of the Flood Risk Management (Scotland) Act 2009.

-1.4 The national context for Local Development Plan (LDP) Policy IN8: Surface Water Drainage and Sustainable Drainage Systems (SuDS) is provided in Scottish Planning Policy (SPP) and relevant Planning Advice Notes.
+1.4 The national context for LDP2 Policy IN8: Surface Water Drainage and Sustainable Drainage Systems (SuDS) is provided in Scottish Planning Policy (SPP) and relevant Planning Advice Notes.
 The policy is relevant for planning because of the inter-related issues of flooding, water quality, and amenity.
-The overarching LDP approach for the consideration of amenity is set out in Policy OP1: Development Considerations.
-LDP Policy for the water environment in general is in NE11: Supporting the Water Environment.
+The overarching LDP2 approach for the consideration of amenity is set out in Policy OP1: Development Considerations.
+LDP2 Policy for the water environment in general is in NE11: Supporting the Water Environment.

-1.5 The more specific LDP policy context for Policy IN8 is set by Policy IN7: Flooding and Development.
+1.5 The more specific LDP2 policy context for Policy IN8 is set by Policy IN7: Flooding and Development.
 This says "For any site a Drainage Impact Assessment (DIA) may be required to ensure that surface water flows are properly taken into account in the development design.
 Consideration should be given to pluvial flows especially those which exceed the capacity of the proposed drainage systems.
-Design of Development must avoid flood risk from exceedance flows2.
+Design of Development must avoid flood risk from exceedance flows.
 (See also Policy for Surface Water Drainage and SuDS.)"

+discharge is directly to coastal waters (this does not include transitional waters).
+Exceedance flows are flows which exceed the capacity of any formal drainage system.
 1.6 The flow of water on the surface of and within undeveloped land is a natural occurrence affecting water quality and the prospect of flooding.
-Development has the potential to change such flows and, depending on how surface water drainage is managed in new development and redevelopment, it could affect water quality and flood risk3, including from exceedance flows.
+Development has the potential to change such flows and, depending on how surface water drainage is managed in new development and redevelopment, it could affect water quality and flood risk, including from exceedance flows.